 (57) Filled up with the disturbing emotion of pride, they're led by pride to the worse rebirth states, and even as humans, their festivity is killed; they become slaves, eating the scraps of others,

 (58) Stupid, ugly, feeble, and insulted in all (situations).
-If filled up with pride, those having trials are also included among those having pride, then what kind of pathetic beings are they, tell me please?
+If filled up with pride, those undergoing spiritual trials are also included among those having pride, then tell me, please, how to view those who are (really) in distress?

 (59) But those who hold on to their pride in order to triumph over the enemy, pride, are the holders of pride, the triumphant heroes.
 And those who kill off the enemy, pride, even though it's gargantuan, bestow then the fruit of triumph in full on wandering beings, whatever they wish.